How to Get Policies and Procedures ‘Done’

 Since policies often relate to the strategic objectives of the organization, subject matter experts for policy development should be representatives of appropriate levels of organization management.
 Often the most knowledgeable experts for the detailed content provided in procedures are the people who already perform those activities on a daily basis.

 Who drafts, reviews, and approves your procedures?
 Policy and procedure documents should be reviewed by a senior subject matter expert who can provide the assurance that the documents convey the level of detail and accuracy necessary.
-Policy and procedure documents reflect approved organizational practices, or compliance or conformance with regulatory or certification requirements.
-Making sure they are complete, accurate and timely is worth the quality control effort needed to get them right.

 Policies and procedures, to be effective, must carry sufficient organizational authority to encourage employee compliance.
 While a sign-off from the CEO may not be necessary, each policy and procedure should be approved at a level of the organization appropriate to the subject matter addressed by the documents.